Architect School by Marc Williams is for Year 13

 New Zealand students who want to be architects

 I am Marc Williams from New Zealand.
-I left school at age 17 to become an Architect.
-I have 36 years experience as an Architect on more than 100 built projects.
+I left school at age 17 to become an architect.
+I have 38 years experience as an architect on more than 100 built projects.

 My academic qualifications are: Bachelor of Architecture & Bachelor of Architectural Studies Degrees.
 Master of Education Degree (Computational Thinking, Computer Science, Programming).
 Graduate Diploma Secondary Teaching (Digital).
 Graduate Diploma Creative Technologies.
 Diploma 3D Animation (with Distinction).

-I created digital.school.nz.
+I created digital.school.nz